 Doncaster Museum are working with Doncaster College media students to create a video archive, capturing the stories of those that worked in the plants and the on the railways during the years of British Rail.

 “Doncaster has been renowned for rail excellence ever since The Great Northern Railway chose us for its new Plant Works in 1851.
-Doncaster is again at the forefront of rail engineering, seeing a new High Speed Rail College built, which will open in 2020” – Janice Adams, Assistant Manager, Learning and Visitor Services
+Doncaster is again at the forefront of rail engineering, seeing a new High Speed Rail College built.” – Janice Adams, Assistant Manager, Learning and Visitor Services

 The museum will capitalise on a renewed interest in rail engineering by partnering with local companies, who will support the delivery of school science workshops.
 The museum will also host family activities, as well as talks from retired senior engineers.